ergo-services/ergo/docs/advanced/message-versioning.md

 ## Ownership Rules

+The structure is clear, but who decides when to create V2?
+Who approves changes?
+Ownership determines the change process.

 | Scope | Owner | Module | Changes approved by |
 |-------|-------|--------|---------------------|
 | Private messages | Receiver | `receiver-api/` | Receiver team |